Sports periodization: The mesocycle

 A mesocycle represents a specific training block within a season, such as a strength building or endurance phase.
 A mesocycle can also be defined as a number of continuous weeks where the training program emphasize the same type of physical adaptations, for example muscle mass and anaerobic capacity.
+When periodising concurrent strength and endurance training, the sequencing of sessions within a mesocycle matters: a meta-analysis of concurrent training found that performing strength and endurance sessions too close together can interfere with both adaptations, but adequate spacing of at least six hours, or on alternate days, preserves both.
 During the preparatory phase, a mesocycle commonly consists of 4 – 6 micro-cycles, while during the competitive phase it will usually consist of 2 – 4 micro-cycles depending on the competition's calendar.

 The goal of the plan is to fit the mesocycles into the overall plan timeline-wise to make each mesocycle end on one of the phases and then to determine the workload and type of work of each cycle based on where in the overall plan the given mesocycle falls.
 The goal in mind is to make sure the body peaks for the high priority competitions by improving each cycle along the way.